Gustavus Exchange with Linnaeus University

 Note that this is an exchange program.
 In the exchange model, participating Gustavus students enroll directly in courses offered by a partner college or university located abroad or elsewhere in the US.
 In these programs, there is less direct support for participating students when compared to programs run by Gustavus or by partner organizations with US staff members and offices.
 The model requires some extra effort on the student's part, to navigate an unfamiliar institution and its systems, but the rewards are demonstrably greater (research shows this), as students who complete such programs experience the most immersive form of study away.

 No prior Swedish language study is required, but students with sufficient language skills may take University courses taught in Swedish.

-On January 1, 2010, Växjö University and Kalmar University merged to create Linnaeus University, a modern, international university in the Småland region of Sweden.
+Linnaeus University is a modern, international university in the Småland region of Sweden.
 The University serves 34,000 students, making it one of the larger universities in Sweden.
 Students will have the option of studying in either Kalmar or Växjö.

 Linnaeus University is well known for its international profile.
 The faculty and student body represent over 30 countries throughout the world, and the University itself participates in a number of exchanges.
 These exchanges have also resulted in a well-developed support system for international students.
 Approximately 1000 international students study a Linnaeus each year as part of the exchange program.